-So in the fall of 2016, when it was time to pack up and move out west, Kaeli struggled leaving her hometown and family.
-As excited as she was to start a new chapter at USC, the older Huff sister was nervous.
-She had never been on her own and, most importantly, thousands of miles away from her support system.
+So in the fall of 2016, when it was time to pack up and move out west, Kaeli struggled leaving her hometown.
+As excited as she was to start a new chapter at USC, she was nervous.
+She had never been on her own and, most importantly, thousands of miles away from her family.

 She’d have to wait a year until Kelsey could run alongside her in a USC jersey, too.

 Kaeli also had trouble adjusting to the speed of the college game.
-When she started playing on USC’s squad as a freshman, Kaeli noticed lacrosse was faster paced and more advanced at the college level.
+When she started playing on USC’s squad as a freshman, Kaeli noticed lacrosse was faster paced and full of fancier moves at the college level.

-To grow, Kaeli had to be resilient, and she sometimes relied on Kelsey to remind her of that.
+To grow, Kaeli had to be resilient.
+She sometimes relied on Kelsey to remind her of that.

 “I was super homesick my freshman year and Kelsey has always been somebody that’s outgoing and tells it how it is,” Kaeli said.
 “I would call her and tell her I’m homesick and she’d be like, ‘Suck it up, you’re being a baby!’.

-But as it turned out, missing one another only helped strengthen their relationship.
+As it turned out, missing one another only helped bring them closer together.

-“We were always close when we were little, but I think that one year — my freshman year when I was at USC and Kelsey was at home — we definitely got closer and that helped our relationship,” Kaeli said.
+“My freshman year when I was at USC and Kelsey was at home, we definitely got closer and that helped our relationship,” Kaeli said.
 “Then we just became even closer when we were in college together.”

 “They’re really different and they bicker and hold each other accountable, but obviously love each other so much,” Munday said.
 “On the field, Kaeli is a little more silent but deadly, and Kelsey is a little more in your face.”

-On March 13, the team was halfway to Arizona State when Munday stood up and made an announcement.
+On March 13, the team was halfway into its bus ride to Arizona State when Munday stood up and made an announcement.